 Pre-Cohort Classes

-MATH 211 Foundations of Elementary Mathematics I 4

-MATH 212 Foundations of Elementary Mathematics II 4

-Cohort Classes

-ELED 260 Teaching, Schooling and Learning 4

-ELED 270 Intercultural Communications 2

-ELED 324 Trends and Methods in Early Childhood Education 4

-ELED 343 Adventures in Math and Science I 4

-ELED 344 Adventures in Math and Science II 4

-ELED 354 Pedagogy of Health, Physical Education and the Arts 4

-ELED 371 Curriculum and Instruction with ESOL 4

-ELED 375 Student Teaching I and Classroom Management 4

-ELED 381 Classroom Management 2

-ELED 412 Literature for Children and Adolescents 2

-ELED 413 Reading and Writing Methods 4

-ELED 414 Reading and Writing with the Common Core Subjects 4

-ELED 423 Christian Faith and Thought 2

-ELED 461/462 Applied Linguistics and Second Language Acquisition 2,2

-ELED 480 Classroom Assessment: Assessing and Planning for all Learners 4

-ELED 475 Classroom Teaching II 6

-ELED 490 Professional Seminar 2
+Students may take these course before starting the ELED cohort program, however, students who have not taken these courses before starting the program will be required to take them as part of their ELED program course MATH 211 Foundations of Elementary Mathematics I MATH 212 Foundations of Elementary Mathematics II ELED 260 Teaching, Schooling and Learning ELED 270 Intercultural Communication These courses (MATH 211, MATH 212, ELED 260 and ELED 270) may be taken as prerequisites before starting the Elementary Education cohort program.
+Students who wish to take one or more of these courses as prerequisites can contact the Elementary Education Enrollment Counselor for more information.
+Cohort Classes plan.
+4 4 2 ELED 324 Trends and Methods in Early Childhood Education 4 ELED 343 Adventures in Math and Science I 4 ELED 344 Adventures in Math and Science II 4 ELED 346 The Inclusive Classroom in a Diverse Society 4 ELED 354 Pedagogy of Health, Physical Education and the Arts 4 ELED 371 Curriculum and Instruction with ESOL 4 ELED 375 Student Teaching I and Classroom Management 4 ELED 381 Classroom Management 2 ELED 412 Literature for Children and Adolescents 2 ELED 413 Reading and Writing Methods 4 ELED 414 Reading and Writing with the Common Core Subjects 4 ELED 423 Christian Faith and Thought 2 ELED 461/462 Applied Linguistics and Second Language Acquisition 2,2 ELED 475 Classroom Teaching II 6 ELED 480 Classroom Assessment: Assessing and Planning for all Learners 4